Jahfry/SteamOS/keyd.md

 ***Why is Game Mode important?*** Simply put ... frames per second.
 For me World of Warcraft gets 50% more FPS in Game Mode than in Desktop Mode.

+---

+And for a bit more background ... this isn't my main gaming rig.
+But I've been spending extended periods away from home helping with family issues in another state.
+This process helps me mimic my home rig setup (which has a programmable keyboard and access to Windows configuration software).
+However, it's proving effective enough that figuring out this process helps me with one of the last hurdles I needed to ditch Windows in the near future.

+---

 *Alternatives?*
    * 'kmonad'
       * Can be installed without needing to write to the readonly portion of SteamOS, so it works through updates without needing to be fixed